abroniewski/TPC-DI-MS-SQL-Benchmark/README.md

-# TPC-DI MS SQL Server Benchmark
+# TPC-DI: MS SQL Server Benchmark

 ## The files you need...
 The report in the `/Deliverables` path provides an overview of how the benchmark was performed.